Many hospitality employers put in maximum effort when they are looking for hospitality staff, but that’s where the energy stops.

 You might be looking to onboard an executive chef for a Michelin star restaurant or hiring a whole team of workers for a summer pop-up, the fact remains: the induction process is one of the critical elements in creating success.

-It’s a nightmare for employers to go through the entire process of advertising, interviewing and selecting a candidate, only for them to walk out after the first day and not return. <— (Blog post about ghosting to go here)
+It’s a nightmare for employers to go through the entire process of advertising, interviewing and selecting hospitality staff, only for them to walk out after the first day and not return.

 There can be a variety of reasons why new starters get put off in the early days, and we all know that the aim is to keep them coming back.